Energy in Nepal: Development and Progress

 Promote Electric Items

 Nepal Government has initiated electric vehicles.
-Such as, electric scooters, electric cars and electric buses with the collaboration of different organizations.
+Such as, electric scooters, electric cars and electric buses with the collaboration of different organizations to utilize the energy in Nepal.
 This action is not only enough for the promotion of electric items.
 But, the tax reductions, tariff rate reductions for import and promotion of manufacturing of such items and applications need to be encouraged.

 Promote Data Centers in Nepal